 A Randolph College liberal arts degree provides students with excellent preparation for a variety of careers.
 Professional staff members are available to assist students in identifying and assessing possible career choices.
 It is essential for students to understand their competencies, interests, values, and personal characteristics in order to make good career decisions.
 Our career planning services include career assessment, job search strategies, career-related workshops such as resume and cover letter writing, opportunities to network with graduates, attend career and graduate school fairs, and assistance with graduate and professional school applications.
 Students can gain valuable information in all of these areas by investigating specific career options through the following:

-Students can earn credit or non-credit internships that may be paid or unpaid.
-An internship that does not earn academic credit is a very valuable experience for students and will enable one to test drive their career.
-This type of exposure to companies and organizations that may or may not relate to one’s major proves to employers that you are interested in gaining experience in that particular line of work.
+Students can earn credit for internships, whether or not they are paid internships.
+An internship is a very valuable experience and can enable one to test drive a career.
+This type of exposure to companies and organizations proves to employers that you are interested in gaining experience in that particular line of work.
+Whether or not you wish to gain credits for your work on an internship, we ask that you complete the internship contract so that we may maintain a record of our students’ hard work.
+More information on how to do an internship for credit can be found here.

 Summer Internship — Due: May 1st (appeal period until July 31)